Pushkar-27/Steganography-project-using-C-language-/README.md

 🧠 LSB Steganography – C Implementation
 📘 Overview

 This project implements LSB (Least Significant Bit) Image Steganography using the C programming language.
-It enables hiding secret data (such as text files) inside 24-bit BMP images without causing any visible distortion.
+It hides secret data (like text files) inside 24-bit BMP images without creating any visible distortion.

-The project demonstrates practical use of file handling, bitwise operations, and data security, following a clean and modular C design.
+The project demonstrates effective use of file handling, bitwise operations, and data-hiding concepts, following a clean and modular C design.

 ✨ Features